paultanger/Fraud_Detection/readme.md

 * Classification modeling.
 * Programming Practice: Handing off models.
 * Teamwork.
-* Web applications.
-* Website hosting with AWS
-* Deploying a DS application.
+* Creating a basic data tool that can support a front-end application.
 * Data visualization.
 * Results presentation.

-#### Rough timeline

-* Day 1: Project scoping, Team direction, Model building
-* Day 2: Web app and deployment

 #### Deliverables

 We will want two deliverables from you for this project:

-* A dashboard for investigators to use which helps them identify new events that are worthy of investigation for fraud.
-This will pull in new data regularly, and update a useful display for the investigation team.
-How you wish to lay this out is up to you.
+*  A script that pulls in new data points from a simulated data source as input, makes predictions on those datapoints, and saves the data points and their results into a database (local or cloud).
-* A ten-minute presentation on your process and results.
+* A five-minute presentation on your process and results.

 #### Notes